 9-1-2.
 Obtaining Aeronautical Charts

-available through a network of FAA chart agents
+and publications are available through a network of FAA chart agents primarily

 9-1-3.
 Selected Charts and Products

 VFR Navigation Charts

 IFR Navigation Charts

 Charts are designed for visual navigation of slow to

 medium speed aircraft.
 The topographic information